MrLoke/mrloke/README.md

 ### Hi there 👋, I'm Michał

-I'm Michał Grzesiak - young Front End Developer.
+A young front-end developer working in React (Next.js 😍).
 I spend most of my time coding or learning something new cool things.

-- 🌱 I’m currently learning Server Side Rendering and TypeScript

 ### Contact: